TritonDataCenter/node-watershed/README.md

 Closes the connection.
 The RFC allows a reason for closing the connection to be send in the CLOSE frame, though this is optional.

+#### WatershedConnection.destroy()

+Immediately destroy the underlying socket, without sending a CLOSE frame.
+You generally want `end()`, rather than this, in order to perform RFC-compliant connection shutdowns.

 ## License

 MIT.